Penn Global Research & Engagement Grant Program Apply for a Research Grant

 Allowable & Unallowable Costs

-As you build your budget, applicants and their business administrators are strongly encouraged to review our list of allowable and unallowable costs.
-You will be prompted to enter your PennKey and password in order to view them.
+As applicants build their budget, applicants and their business administrators are strongly encouraged to review our list of allowable and unallowable costs.

 MATCHING FUNDS

-All Penn Global Research Grants will require matching funds material support to be contributed by the applicant's School, center, or department or from another Penn or external source.
+Penn Global Research Grants (with potential exception of Seed Grant-track applications) require matching funds material support to be contributed by the applicant's School, center, or department, or from one or more Penn or external source(s).
 As a general rule, the Provost’s Office expects to match awardee-provided funds on a 1:1 basis, so that Provost’s Office funds will comprise no more than 50% of the total Project budget.
 However, the goal of the funds is to stimulate transformative research, and proposers are welcome to submit proposals with alternative matching ratios, especially for proposals that respond to emerging or ongoing issues or challenges.

 find_in_page